sparksammy/Text2Sam/README.md

-# Text2Sam
+# Text-to-Sam

-Turns text into Samuel Lord's speech!
+The text to speech engine that turns your speech into Sparksammy's!